rda12345/Algorithms/README.md

 Algorithms:

+## Search algorithms ##

+1. Depth first search for the shortest path on a tree
+2. Breadth first search for the shortest path on a tree
+3. Binary search

 ## Sorting algorithms ##

 sort_algorithms.py Contains a code for:
 1. Inspection sort
 2. Bubble sort
 3. Selection sort
 4. Merge sort

 The file compares thier running times and plots the results.

 ## Dynamical programming ##